The learning loop

 - The broker injects N capsules (recorded as a

-context.injectedevent). - Mid-run, the model calls
+context.injectedevent). - Mid-run, the model cites a memory it leaned on:

 memory.citedevent per citation lands inmemory_citations. - On